RADalian/cube/tutorial/step4.md

 ### Change the Matrix Html Code

-Add a container for the cube items and Use the [Angular NgFor directive](https://angular.io/api/common/NgForOf) to create the cubes.
-For the angular component template syntax, please refer to the [Link](https://angular.io/guide/template-syntax).
+Add a container for the cube items and use the [Angular NgFor directive](https://angular.io/api/common/NgForOf) to create the cubes.

+_*ngFor is an angular directive to create same html element.
+It make to create list elements more easier and no need to write duplicated html code._

 - Add _html_ code in `cube-matrix.component.html`: